spotlightpa/poor-richard/content/news/2024-07-11-SPLBUDGDEAL24.md

 twitter-title = "What’s in Pennsylvania's new $47.6 billion budget?"
 +++

-HARRISBURG — Pennsylvania lawmakers have sent Gov. Josh Shapiro a $47.6 billion budget that increases public education spending, funnels new dollars into economic development, provides a one-time boost for transit systems, and creates a new college scholarship program.
+HARRISBURG — Gov. Josh Shapiro has signed a $47.6 billion budget that increases public education spending, funnels new dollars into economic development, provides a one-time boost for transit systems, and creates a new college scholarship program.

 Education defined budget conversations more than any other issue this year, as lawmakers grappled over how to handle a state appellate court ruling that found the commonwealth unconstitutionally underfunds public school districts.